 - Desired Pay (under More Options).
 Jobs are included in your search results if the amount you enter is within the job's pay range.
 Although jobs within the job’s pay range are shown as results, the pay range will not show in text on the main Job Search page or the Job Description page.

 - Telecommute Option (under More Options).
 Some jobs can be performed remotely or from any location.
 If you check the Telecommute Option checkbox, you will only see jobs for which this is an option.
 Definitions of this option will vary, and the absence of this designation may not rule out the possibility of working remotely.
 Any details regarding this option will be determined at the time of hire, and are subject to change.

-- Filters show snapshot of how many jobs available in a given category; use filters to quickly narrow the field of jobs.
+- Filters show a snapshot of how many jobs are available in a given category; use filters to quickly narrow the field of jobs.

 - You may apply multiple filter categories to a search (e.g. State and Job Family), but within any filter category, you can only apply one option (e.g., only Indiana, only Accounting).

 - Location.
 There are three location filter categories: State, Region, and City.
-You do not have to select a state or region before selecting a city; however, due to the large number of cities in which Wells Fargo has job openings, we recommend that you filter by state first and then find the city you are interested in.
+You do not have to select a state or region before selecting a city; however, due to the large number of cities in which Wells Fargo has job openings, we recommend that you filter by state first and then find your city of interest.
 You can select a filter from each location filter category individually, or combine two or more location filter categories.